Hotels in Natal

 Pipa and Tibau do Sul

-Pipa and Tibau do Sul are separate coastal destinations south of Natal.
-They can pair well with Natal in a longer itinerary, but they should not be treated as Natal city hotels.
-Travelers who want Ponta Negra restaurants, Via Costeira resorts, Praia do Forte, or Natal airport logistics should book in the relevant Natal or airport-side area.
-Pipa-side hotels should be described only as regional coast inventory if they appear.
+Pipa and Tibau do Sul are separate beach destinations south of Natal.
+They can pair well with Natal in a longer trip, but they should not be treated as Natal city hotels.

 Maracajaú and São Miguel do Gostoso